legendarylazuli/legendarylazuli/README.md

 please be patient with me as i become even more experienced and fill my github with even more cool things! on my profile, you'll find things such as scripts, my websites, bots, and much more to come. i hope you enjoy the things i create!

-i am currently in the process of creating my portfolio, but in the meanwhile, i will have my experience listed below:
+i am currently in the process of creating my portfolio, and will update this readme in the future, but in the meanwhile, i will have my experience listed below:

 [![JavaScript Badge](https://img.shields.io/badge/javascript-F7DF1E?style=flat&logo=javascript&logoColor=black)](https://wikipedia.org/wiki/JavaScript)
 [![HTML Badge](https://img.shields.io/badge/html5-%23E34F26?style=flat&logo=html5&logoColor=white)](https://wikipedia.org/wiki/HTML)